 St. Agnes Academy, Indianapolis (1892-1970)

-The St. Agnes Academy class of 1969 will be honored for its 50th anniversary.
+The St. Agnes Academy class of 1970 was be honored for its 50th anniversary.

 Alumnae events for St. Agnes School are coordinated by Pat Douglass.
 Contact her for future reunion dates at firstname.lastname@example.org or by phone at 317-340-7550.